Let’s begin with a pop quiz today!

 The first thing on the Product details checklist is – the product logo.
 Look for the pencil icon, and add your product's logo.
 Just make sure it's a 1:1 square image.

-Now, click "Add category" and type in some keywords that really tell what your product is all about.
+Now, click "Add category" and type keywords that describe your product.
 LinkedIn will give you some suggestions.
-Once done, click save.

-When you go to the Call to Action section, you'll find there are six options.
+When you go to the Call to Action section, you'll find six options.

 How will you know which one is the one for you?